castleXM/xm-labs-zabbix/README.md

 1. Go to **Administration > Media Types** in Zabbix.
 2. Click **Import** in the upper right corner.
 3. Import the provided xMatters media type file.
+4. Modify the `xm_url` value to have initation URL from xMatters.

 ### Create/Update Recipients